Running Bug Farm

 OR

-On the 5th or 6th day you can start the process all over again by using either the newly formed SCOBY, the mother SCOBY or both plus approx. 1/4 C of your Kombucha tea (KT) & screw on the band.
-Place the KT in your refrigerator.
+By the 5th, 6th, or 7th day you can start the process all over again by using either the newly formed SCOBY, the mother SCOBY or both plus approx. 1/4 C of your Kombucha tea (KT).
+Place the finished KT in your refrigerator to slow fermentation.
 It should be slightly effervescent & vinegary.
-You can make KT over & over again from your first starter!
-Soon you'll have enough to share!
+I like to drink mine right away with a little freshly squeezed organic lemon or organic lime.
+I also enjoy adding a bit of organic ginger root & organic lemon.
+For a healthy urinary tract, I'll add a splash of organic unsweetened cranberry juice not from concentrate.

 Commonly Asked Questions